×

 Construction Administration

 The relationship between the builder & architect or designer is critical for project success – they must work as a team for the best results.
-During construction, we provide construction oversight or administration to assure the design is implemented correctly, and to assist the builder with any clarifications.
-The architect relies upon the knowledge & expertise of the builder to complete the project per specification, on time, and on budget.
-A careful, experienced eye is required by the builder to foresee and anticipate all design requirements and to coordinate multiple sub trades simultaneously.
+During construction we provide construction oversight or administration to assure the design is implemented correctly and to assist the builder with any clarifications.
+The architect relies upon the knowledge & expertise of the builder to complete the project per specification, on time, & on budget.
+A careful experienced eye is required by the builder to foresee & anticipate all design requirements and to coordinate multiple sub trades simultaneously.
 Like the conductor of an orchestra, the builder can make or break a project.
-As the owner's agent, the role of the architect or designer is to oversee the building progress, help approve the builder's billing, and to ensure they meet all contractual and budget obligations.
+As the owner's agent, the role of the architect or designer is to oversee the building progress and to help approve the builder's billing and to ensure they meet all contractual and budget obligations.

 • Minimum duration*